 The following advice is based on issues found in recent draft statements, and addresses criteria or policies where inconsistencies or misinterpretations have most often occurred.

 Multiple Issues with a Criterion: The ETAC criteria document contains eight General Criteria: Criterion 1 through Criterion 8, and 24 discipline-specific or program criteria.
-Where possible, try to combine all issues for a given Criterion into a single finding. ( e.g., try to avoid multiple findings based on different sections of the same criterion.)
+Where possible, try to combine all issues for a given Criterion into a single finding. (e.g., avoiding multiple findings based on different sections of the same criterion).
 The “degree of compliance” (expressed as a Deficiency, Weakness, or Concern) should be based on how well the overall Criterion (not just a small piece of it) has been satisfied.